 Friendships are like a salad.
 They are healthy, good for the mind and body, but the secret to a good tasting salad is just the right amount of vinegar.

 My Expatations: I’m the shit.
 People will pay to be my friend.

 Reality: You wanna be my friend?
 Yes?
 Really?
 Mission accomplished.

-For more expat life lessons, don’t forget to sign up and receive my freebie!
+Don’t forget to sign up and receive my freebie!